rolandwalker/nav-flash/README.markdown

 ## Notes

-This library reuses an overlay defined in compile.el, but should not affect the normal use of compile.el / next-error.
+This library reuses an overlay defined in `compile.el`, but should not affect the normal use of `compile.el` / `next-error`.

-Pulse.el provides similar functionality and is included with Emacs.
-This library can use pulse.el, but does not do so by default, because pulse.el uses `sit-for`, breaking this type of construction:
+`pulse.el` provides similar functionality and is included with Emacs.
+This library can use `pulse.el`, but does not do so by default, because `pulse.el` uses `sit-for`, breaking this type of construct:

 ```elisp
 (nav-flash-show)